 I love it and so does little man!
 Each piece does something different, and they are big and chunky!
 Great for little hands!

-Unfortunately, I tried looking it up online and it doesn’t look like they sell it anymore, but I found this one that is very similar.
-It is a little pricey though!
+Unfortunately, I tried looking it up online and it doesn’t look like they sell it anymore, but I found this one that is similar.

-Of course, I don’t expect you to go out and buy any of these items, so if you don’t have anything zoo related in your household, you can print out pictures, or simply use your hands to show how many animals when singing, Five Little Monkeys or One Elephant.
+Of course, if you don’t have anything zoo related in your household, you can always print out pictures!
+You could also use your hands to show how many animals when singing, Five Little Monkeys or One Elephant.

 If you live close to a zoo, a perfect science activity would be to take your child to visit it.
 However, I know this isn’t always a possibility, so I have great sensory activity as well!
 After completing the art project, I looked around my house at my basic craft supplies and found some felt, feathers, and pipe cleaners.
 I used these to create these sensory animals!
 Then I let little man feel the different textures.
 He actually did way better with them than I thought he would!
 He really enjoyed the different textures, especially the feathers!